curl/everything-curl/http/https.md

 # HTTPS

 HTTPS is in effect Secure HTTP.
-The "secure" part means that the TCP transport layer is enhanced to provide authentication, privacy (encryption) and data integrity by the use of TLS.
+The secure part means that the TCP transport layer is enhanced to provide authentication, privacy (encryption) and data integrity by the use of TLS.